 - Killeen House Hotel – 10 minutes’ drive from Killarney town centre you’ll find this country house hotel.
 Situated in 1.5 acres of beautifully manicured gardens, this is the ideal place to relax after a days’ sightseeing.
 Find out more information and latest prices here.

-- Killarney Riverside Hotel – Located 10-minutes’ walk from the centre of town, this hotel is situated overlooking the Flesk River and offers guests a great stay close to the heart of Killarney.
+- Killarney Riverside Hotel – Located a 10-minutes’ walk from the centre of town, this hotel is situated overlooking the Flesk River and offers guests a great stay close to the heart of Killarney.
 Click here for more information and latest prices and availability.

 Luxury Hotels in Killarney